X3n0m0rph59/precached/_posts/2017-10-06-Status-Update-1.markdown

 From this day on, we would like to give you a bi-monthly project status update!

 The precached project is now nearly two weeks in existence.
-We achieved much in this short timespan, but there is still a long way ahead of us, of course.
+We achieved much in this short time span, but there is still a long way ahead of us, of course.

 ## What has been achieved